The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ### **Energy Drain**

 * Single target damage
-* Costs 1 Aetherflow stack and increases Faerie Gauge by 10.
+* Costs one Aetherflow stack and increases Faerie Gauge by 10.
 * Use this to spend excess Aetherflow stacks on dealing damage.
 * If you need to heal and cannot use a non-Aetherflow oGCD heal, use Aetherflow stacks on healing instead of Energy Drain.